Burnes, Brewers blank Cards 2-0, move alone atop NL Central - WHIZ News

 UP NEXT

-This four-game series continues Tuesday as RHP Jack Flaherty (0-0, 6.00 ERA) starts for the Cardinals.
-The Brewers haven’t announced a starting pitcher for Tuesday’s game since putting Ashby on the injured list.
+The series continues Tuesday as RHP Jack Flaherty (0-0, 6.00 ERA) starts for the Cardinals and RHP Chi Chi Gonzalez (0-0, 7.71) makes his Brewers debut.

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports